-- Add the mince and fry until browned, again stirring constantly.
+- Add the mince and fry until browned, again stirring fairly regularly.

-- Add the beef stock, chopped tomatoes, worcestershire sauce and tomato puree.
+- Add the carrots, peas, beef stock, chopped tomatoes, worcestershire sauce and tomato puree.
 Bring to the boil, and reduce to simmer for 20 – 25 minutes, stirring constantly.
 Or until the sauce thickens.

 Meanwhile, peel and chop the potatoes, place them in a pot and cover with water.
 Add a generous pinch of salt and place over a high heat to boil for 15 – 20 minutes, until soft enough to mash.

 Drain the potatoes, and mash them as you usually would.
-We use both milk & butter, and like to throw in a handful of grated cheese.
+We use a decent glug or two of milk & good chunk of butter.
 Don’t forget to season with salt & pepper!

 - Divide the meat filling between 4 small sized takeaway containers, top each with a nice helping of the mashed potato.
 If you’re freezing you can go ahead and stick the lids on, they can be frozen once they cool down.When it comes to cooking them, defrost them, remove the lids and bake in the oven for 25 – 30 minutes at 200C, until piping hot.